wbthomason/buildit.nvim/README.md

 `buildit` from some other plugin or custom interface.
 All `:BuildIt` does is call `start_build`, so the behavior is as you'd expect.

+# Contributing

+Contributions are welcome!
+Please add an issue for any bugs you run into or features you would like.
+Please also feel free to submit a PR with bug fixes/documentation improvements/feature additions.
+I'll do my best to review and respond promptly.

+# TODO

+- Better documentation (in progress)
+- More customizability (in progress)
+- More builders (in progress)
+- ???

 # FAQ

 ## What?